jpstroop/fitbit-client-python/DEVELOPMENT.md

 * Check existing issues before creating new ones
 * Use issue templates when reporting bugs
 * Include Python version and environment details in bug reports

+## Scope and Limitations - Intraday Data Support

+This client explicitly does not implement intraday data endpoints (detailed heart rate, steps, etc).
+These endpoints:

+* Require special access from Fitbit (typically limited to research applications)
+* Have different rate limits than standard endpoints
+* Need additional OAuth2 scopes
+* Often require institutional review board (IRB) approval

+If you need intraday data access:
+1. Apply through Fitbit's developer portal
+2. Document your research use case
+3. Obtain necessary approvals
+4. Consider implementing these endpoints in a separate client